The Warehouse: The Million Dollar Secret Most Online Stores Ignore

 The single most important selling weapon in the arsenal of an eCommerce retailer is their website.
-For most online stores, almost all sales go through their webpage.
+For most online stores, the ecommerce store serves as the central hub for sales and customer engagement, with almost all sales going through their webpage.
 In other words, it’s the prime real estate of your business, the location where you put the most compelling deals, the most attractive products, the stuff you want every single person who visits your site to see.
 An accurate analogy would be the storefronts of physical retail stores.
 And yet, online businesses have a huge advantage over traditional brick and mortar, but one that most, strangely enough, do not take advantage of.
 That’s the ability to track how people view and go through your store.
 Can you imagine an offline retailer being able to see which displays customers are viewing most, what paths they are taking through the store, which departments they spend the most time at, and also basic demographic data for those customers?
 You can imagine that major department stores would pay millions of dollars for such data.
 Yet even more incredible is the fact that all online retailers have access to this information for FREE, and a huge percentage decide to ignore it!
 Don’t throw that data away: it’s a goldmine.
 The easiest, and cheapest, method to track your website data is Google Analytics.
 It’s a free tool that’s incredibly easy to install, and it provides you with a wealth of information that tracks everything from visitor data to which webpages get the most hits.
 It even allows you to split test pages against one another.

 Here are just a few ways to use this data to optimize your page: